Gabby Williams

-Gabrielle Lisa Williams (born September 9, 1996) is an American-French professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and for Fenerbahçe of the Turkish Super League and EuroLeague Women.
+Gabrielle Lisa Williams (born September 9, 1996) is an American-French professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA).
 She was drafted 4th overall by the Chicago Sky in the 2018 WNBA draft.
-In 2022 she was a EuroLeague champion with Sopron and was named the Final Four MVP.
+She was a EuroLeague champion in 2022, when she was named the Final Four MVP, and again in 2026.
 Williams played forward in college for the UConn Huskies, and won back to back national championships in 2015 and 2016.

 She has played for the French national team in the Tokyo 2020 and the Paris 2024 Olympic games.

-Personal life
+Early life

-Williams was raised in Sparks, Nevada by her father Matthew, who is American, and mother Thérèse, who is French.
+Williams was raised in Sparks, Nevada, by her father Matthew, who is American, and mother Thérèse, who is French.

-Williams is fluent in the French language, having grown up speaking it with her grandmother, and maintains both American and French citizenship.
+Williams is fluent in French, having grown up speaking it with her grandmother, and maintains both American and French citizenship.
 She started being taught French at age six by her grandmother, Angela Bishop from Paris, who lived just down the street from her.